amitdesai03/disco/README.md

 - Saves data in highly compressed form (Using roaring bitmap)
 - Usually residing on client host (JSR 107 compliant)
 - P2P Incremental replication/sync (Using gossip)
-- Leader election on network partition (Using zookeeper)
+- Leader election on network partition (Using zookeeper/raft)
+- Distribution based on consistent hashing or sharding

 ## Where will it be used?